gamerbeaker007/spl-bots-dashboard/README.md

 * Unzip
 * Run main.exe or main.sh
 * Browse to http://127.0.0.1:8050
+* In the config tab add management account
+  * Use posting key to create SPL token to be used for spl interaction
+* Add account you want to monitor and select the league where you expect them to be.
+  * Multiple account possible by using the ',' as separator like: account1,account2

-* In the config tab add the accounts you want to monitor Tip for windows: to see the console log of the program run this via and command prompt
+Tip for windows: to see the console log of the program run this via and command prompt

 ## With Docker